-All products are compatible with the latest software, Microsoft Office PowerPoint 2016, Windows 10 and Photoshop CC2015 and are compatible with both 32 and 64 bit.
+All products are compatible with the latest software, Microsoft Office PowerPoint 2016, Windows 10, and Photoshop CC2015, for both 32 and 64 bit.

 Geetesh: If you had to compare your products, that could a difficult proposition.
 Could you share some users’ perspectives, and explain your point of view?

 Keith: For me, I would easily start with Photoshop Import.
 As a designer, I do a lot of my design work in Photoshop.
 The ability to import layered elements from Photoshop in an automated fashion, very quickly, and then animate in PowerPoint is indispensable.
 It means that I am able to use Photoshop more often, as the time it takes to create, integrate, and make changes is actually faster than if I try to create the same elements in PowerPoint natively.
 The addition of the toPhotoshop commands have equally sped up our productivity.
 Now, in addition to imported layers from Photoshop, with one click I can send a slide or all of my selected shapes directly to Photoshop layers.
 Now I can edit and replace those elements, or just use them as a template to create new elements that match.